Help Make a Better Tech Industry: Join RedMonk

 What Do You Do

-On the software side, our analysts have previously been a reporter, a research scientist, a software developer and a systems integrator.
+On the software side, our analysts have previously been a reporter, a research scientist, a software developer, a finance/DBA, a technical communications professor and a systems integrator.
 So the short answer is that we have no idea what you’re doing right now.
 We care less about your current role than we do your skillset.

 Maybe this should have been the “Why You Don’t Have to be an Analyst Already” section.